Academic Catalog

 Degree Completion and Transfer Planning

-Students are responsible for working closely with an academic advisor while enrolled at LSSC, and to directly contact their intended university in order to verify requirements unique to their academic and career goals.
-Students who are undecided about career goals are strongly encouraged to contact a career advisor for assistance.
+Students are encouraged to work closely with an academic advisor throughout their time at LSSC to ensure they are meeting degree and transfer requirements.
+In addition, students should contact their intended university directly to confirm program-specific admission criteria aligned with their academic and career goals.
+Students who are undecided about their career path are strongly encouraged to meet with a career advisor for guidance and exploration support.

 Degree Completion and Transfer Preparation

 Students are advised to meet with an academic advisor prior to registering for their last semester to confirm that all of their degree requirements will be met at the end of the upcoming semester.
 Students must declare an intent to graduate by submitting a Graduation Application.
-The Graduation Application must be submitted in myLSSC by the advertised deadline.
+Student must submit their Graduation Application in their myLSSC student portal by the advertised deadline.

 Note: The LSSC diploma and transcript will reflect the Associate in Arts degree without a specific designated transfer major.

-Before planning to pursue a bachelor's degree at Lake-Sumter or another institution, students are advised to:
+Before planning to pursue a bachelor’s degree at Lake-Sumter State College or another institution, students are encouraged:

-• Meet regularly with an academic advisor to monitor progress toward your degree or certificate
+• Meet regularly with an academic advisor to monitor progress toward your degree.

-• Contact the admission or transfer services office at the transfer institution to obtain information relating to application deadlines, transfer policies, financial aid opportunities, and other available assistance
+• Contact the admissions or transfer services office at your prospective institution to learn about application deadlines, transfer policies, financial aid opportunities, and available student support services.

-• Plan to meet and/or exceed the admission requirements for the institution and program you intend to enroll in
+• Plan to meet and/or exceed the admission requirements for your intended institution and program of study.

 Degree Works Audit